-Plenty of cat owners say their cats are crazy about Halo Spot's Stew, but -- cats being cats -- some turn up their finicky noses at the veggies.
+Plenty of cat owners say their cats are crazy about Halo Spot's Stew, but -- cats being cats -- some don't seem too keen on the vegetable content.
 Some experts say cats don't need vegetables anyway; in the wild, cats basically eat nothing but other animals.
-But others like veggies as a natural source of vitamins, minerals and antioxidants -- including the veterinarians and nutritionists at 1800PetMeds.com, who give Halo Spot's Stew their rare "Superior" rating.
+But others like veggies as a natural source of vitamins, minerals and antioxidants -- including the veterinarians and nutritionists at 1800PetMeds.com, who give Halo Spot's Stew perfect marks for nutrition and quality.

 Reviews find just a couple of weaknesses with Halo Spot's Stew.
 It's lower in calories than some other premium foods, so you may need to feed more.
 And its 5.5-ounce cans are not BPA-free (the smaller 3-ounce cans are); BPA (Bisphenol A) is a chemical linked to cancers, reproductive problems and other diseases.

 Runner-up choice Nature's Logic fixes those problems.
 This calorie-dense food is packed in BPA-free cans, and it's extremely low-carb (perfect for cats).
 Even better, it's made from all-natural, high-grade ingredients -- no synthetic anything.
 All nutrients come from real foods like blueberries and eggshells (just as cats would encounter in the wild).

 The catch?
 Nature's Logic canned cat food hasn't yet completed AAFCO (Association of American Feed Control Officials) feeding trials, so it can't advertise itself as a complete diet.
 Top experts recommend it wholeheartedly, though (Nature's Logic dry dog and cat food and canned dog food have already met AAFCO standards).